JWLee89/decko/README.md

 ## Getting Started

-Yeezy is a decorated-based module for debugging.
+Pojang is a decorated-based module for debugging.
 It also provides useful decorators to speed up programming and provides utility function for easier decorator usage.
 Here is an example